 Beyond that, it simply isn’t practical to try and balance a Dutch oven with legs on a gas stove.

 Dutch ovens with legs are usually larger and more cumbersome than those made for modern kitchen use.
-So, there is also the small matter of space to store it in the kitchen.
+So, there is also a small matter of space to store it in the kitchen.

 That said, you could get away with using a Dutch oven with legs on a gas stove.
 It will just likely be tricky and a tad messy even.